samueljohnprasad/fetch-github-commits/README.md

 A.Satya Kumar has the required academic ability and technical acumen to embark upon graduate program.
 Further grooming would make him a prominent professional.
 I highly recommend A.Satya Kumar for further education at your University.

+I take great pleasure in recommending A.Satya Kumar in his pursuit of higher educational qualification - MSc Computer Science.
+He is a remarkable, young man with, exceptional talent.
+The most important ingredient of his character is his 'never give up' attitude which stands out and makes a mark in every dimension ofhis life.
+His strong desire to search deep,I believe, makes him what he is.
+This added to his passion for the subject gives him a unique edge over his peers and makes him an excellent student.
+His never ending thirst for knowledge, I am sure, will make him successful when he takes up master's program atyour university.
+Being a computer student, his keen interest in computational skills and application ofthese skills in the project impressed me a lot.
+He is always committed, industrious and sincere towards work.
+High grasping power and ability to reason logically seem to come naturally to him.
+His punctuality and hardworking natue, keep him well ahead of his peers he also maintains a very good rapport with his peers and is a team man.
+His ability to convince people has always impressed me.
+Good communication and organizational skills help him to be at the forefront oforganizing seminars and group discussion classes.
+He has been a good student all his life which is also well supported by his activities.
+I strongly feel that he is worthy of graduate study at your university.
+In my opinion, a student of his qualities deserves admission into your esteemed university and is well worthy of financial aid.